vinaybc/Python_Mini_Project/README.md

 1. Add details of the students
 2. Print all records of the students
 3. Search for a particular student in the list
-4. Delete the details of particular student
+4. Delete the details of a particular student